RBF-ShadowHunter/rbf-shadowhunter.github.io/ctf/2021_DEFCON_QUALS/back-to-qoo/back-to-qoo.md

 2
 ...
 ```
 for as many iterations as you want.
-Then, you run the command nc back-to-qoo 5000 < myinputs.txt
+Then, you run the command `nc back-to-qoo 5000 < myinputs.txt`.

 This is inefficient, as you won't know how to manipulate your qoin to achieve an 85% win rate - you'll have to get lucky.
 If you leave this program up and sleep (bash: sleep) between iterations to avoid spamming the CTF problem, you can work on other things and eventually (or not) get a win.
 If you do, you'll still need to use process.py to find the flag.
 Happy hunting!